Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/instructions/app-a/_index.en.md

 ---

-Application A is responsible for trigger the instantiation, and passing data to an instance of Application B. In order to achieve this some steps must be taken.
+Application A is responsible for triggering the instantiation of Application B and passing data to it.
+ To accomplish this, several steps must be followed.

 1. Extend the application process with an additional process task.
 2. Add logic for instantiation of application B to an event trigger.
-3. Populate/retrieve and pass on relevant data to an instance of application B.
+3. Populate/retrieve and pass on relevant data to the newly created instance of application B.

 {{% notice warning %}}
-The following guidelines assumes that a basic Altinn application already exists so the more technical adaptations can be enhanced for realizing the purpose of the multi-app solution
+These guidelines assume that a basic Altinn application already exists.
+The focus is on the more technical adaptations necessary for realizing the purpose of the multi-app solution
 {{% /notice %}}

 ## Add task to process